Do qubits dream of entangled sheep? Quantum measurement without classical output: The quantum observer

 \subsubsection{Photon detectors}

-Photon detectors, or more generally photoelectric devices used to measure light intensity, are among the most common ways to observe the world.
-Since these devices absorb the incoming light field the measurement back-action is fixed and known.
-The usual quantum mechanical treatment focuses on showing that the measurement results correspond to incoming photon numbers i.e. the derivation of the associated POVM rather than the back-action on the light field itself.
-Those treatments are however detailed enough to show that the detection process is similar to the decohered swap measurement described in Sec.~\ref{sec:swap} above, with state of the light field (the system $\S$) being swapped with the state of photoelectrons emitted in the initial detection stage.
-Note however that the photoelectrons would usually be considered part of the measuring device rather than the memory, so that the SWAP is between $\S$ and $\En$.

-The usual treatment \cite{GlauberDetectors,GerryKnight} begins with an atomic system interacting with an electric field through an interaction Hamiltonian of the form $H_i= \vec{d}\cdot \vec{E}$, where $\vec{d}$ is the dipole moment of the atom and $\vec{E}$ is the electric field.
-This Hamiltonian has the von Neumann form \eqref{eq:vonN} with the atom acting as the measurement apparatus and the field $\vec{E}$ as the measured operator, and so we might be tempted to say that this is a von Neumann measurement of the field.
-However, free evolution cannot be neglected at optical frequencies, and the free evolution term in the Hamiltonian does not commute with the interaction term.
-The dynamics are usually usually treated by moving to a rotating frame and making the rotating wave approximation to get rid of terms that oscillate rapidly (see \cite[Sec.
-4.3 ]{GerryKnight} ).

-We treat the detector as a two-level atom and assume that the atoms are initially in the ground state and that the excited state is an ion and a free photoelectron.
-Each absorbed photon leads to the release of a photoelectron (see \cite[Sec.
-5.2]{GerryKnight} for a detailed derivation) which induces an irreversible amplification sequence whose details depend on the specifics of the detector.
-Ideally the the detector would perform a perfect SWAP followed by dephasing so that the incoming photon number would be perfectly correlated with the amplified output signal; however, practical issues mean that photon number sensitivity is usually far from perfect.

-Since coherence is lost very quickly during the absorption and amplification process, photon detectors are usually treated classically.
-However the fact that one of the most ubiquitous ways of observing the world does not follow the von Neumann scheme and moreover acts like a decohered SWAP operation (with all information in the field being lost) is significant.
-In particular any assertion (see \cite{Everett57} for example) that \emph{good observations} should be repeatable by multiple observers (who can agree on the result) must be assessed with this in mind.
+Photoelectric devices that measure light intensity are among the most common ways to sense the world.
+These devices typically work by swapping the state of the incoming light field with the state of photoelectrons, which then interact with each other and rapidly decohere (see Appendix.~\ref{sec:photodetection}).
+This detection process is essentially the decohered swap measurement described above in Sec.~\ref{sec:swap}.
+The fact that one of the most ubiquitous ways of observing the world does not follow the von Neumann scheme and moreover acts like a decohered SWAP operation (with all information in the field being lost) is significant.
+In particular any assertion (see \cite{Everett57} for example) that good observations should be repeatable by multiple observers must be assessed with this in mind.
+While photodetection with rapid decoherence does not fit within the narrow model of von Neumann measurements, it is nevertheless a classical measurement in the sense that its outcomes can be modelled as classical labels rather than coherent quantum states.
+Only the number (as opposed to the relative phase) of photoelectrons detected is meaningful because the environment washes out any definite phase relation between photoelectron number states.